Learn the meaning behind KaiNexus Impact terms so you can confidently report on your improvement work.

 Financial Impacts are exclusively measured in currency.
 Your organization will have Financial Impacts organized beneath the following three Impact Categories:

 Some organizations choose to use Quantitative Impacts that are not primarily measured in currency.
+Instead, they are measured in a different kind of unit, such as hours.
 These Impact Categories include:

 Example: An organization with the Advanced ROI module that is tracking Cycle Time for their production process would see the Display options below.